 Day Trading Rules (only in Margin Accounts)

 Day trading on margin refers to the practice of buying and selling the same stocks multiple times within the same trading day such that all positions are usually closed that trading day.
 Day trading using a cash account can easily lead to Good Faith Violations.

 Learn more about Cash & Margin Account Day Trading Rules and Good Faith Violations.

 Pattern Day Trader

-When an investor makes more than 3 Day Trades in 5 business days, the account will be coded as a Pattern Day Trader.
-Once an account is coded as a Pattern Day Trader, he/she will need to maintain assets in the account above $25,000 in order to day trade.
-If the assets fall below $25,000, no day trades will be allowed in the account.
+When an investor makes more than 3 Day Trades in 5 business days, the account will be coded as a Pattern Day Trader (PDT).
+Once an account is coded as a Pattern Day Trader, total account equity needs to be maintained at above $25,000 in order to day trade.
+If the equity falls below $25,000, Equity Maintenance Call (EM Call) will be issued in the amount that equals to the difference between $25,000 and the account equity.